 Eliminate the community college "equalization assistance" formula: Four of Arizona's eight "rural" community college districts qualify for equalization assistance from the state general fund.
 The key driver in this formula is the average net assessed value (NAV) for the eight districts.
 The further a district is from the average, the more money it gets from the state.
 Valuation growth in Coconino and Yavapai counties has been driving a wedge into the formula resulting in greater exposure for the state general fund.
-The formula for FY 2005 resulted in an estimated \$15.5 million cost to the general fund.
+The formula for FY 2007 resulted in an estimated \$20 million cost to the general fund.
+In fact, equalization assistance has climbed 29% in the last two years.
 The equalization assistance formula was designed to provide money to Eastern Arizona College when the system was established.
 If the formula were eliminated, the state could support Eastern through direct appropriation.